Nike and Adidas get personal in battle over soccer World Cup

 Adidas, which has long dominated the market for soccer boots, shirts and balls, is facing a fierce challenge from Nike, the world’s biggest sportswear company that has only been a serious player in soccer for the last 20 years.

 “Football is the DNA of our company.
-We want to clearly show that we are number one in football,” Adidas Chief Executive Herbert Hainer told journalists last week.
-[ID:nL6N0O82QM]

-Hainer acknowledged that Adidas faced a “head-to-head” race with Nike in the soccer shoe market, but predicted Adidas would still sell 2 million pairs of special World Cup boots and significantly more balls than at the last World Cup in 2010.
+We want to clearly show that we are number one in football,” Adidas Chief Executive Herbert Hainer told journalists last week, adding Adidas expected to sell significantly more balls than at the last World Cup in South Africa four years ago and about as many shirts.
+Hainer acknowledged that Adidas faced a “head-to-head” race with Nike in the soccer shoe market, but predicted Adidas would still sell 2 million pairs of special World Cup boots.

 Nike believes it has already overtaken Adidas in boots, including in its rival’s home market Germany.